mvolkmann/blog/src/swift-ui.md

 Other views are "flexible" and can adapt to the space offered to them.
 Examples include `Circle` and `RoundedRectangle`.

-Container views give space to inflexible child views first and then divide the remaining space between the flexible child views.
+Combiner views give space to inflexible child views first and then divide the remaining space between the flexible child views.

-When a container view contains at least one flexible view, it is also considered to be flexible.
+When a combiner view contains at least one flexible view, it is also considered to be flexible.

 ## MVVM